spacemonkeygo/monkit/README.md

 all of our "interesting" functions were decorated with a helper that collected timing information and sent it to Graphite.

-When we translitered to Go, we wanted to preserve that functionality, so the first version of our monitoring package was born.
+When we transliterated to Go, we wanted to preserve that functionality, so the first version of our monitoring package was born.

 Over time it started to get janky, especially as we found Zipkin and started